UPDATE 2-ThyssenKrupp eyes claims vs ex-CEO for Brazil

 * CEO says unable to give outlook for 2012

-* CEO says expects real economy to slow down or stagnate (Adds comments on possible claims against ex-CEO)
+* CEO says expects real economy to slow down or stagnate (Recasts with company comments on possible claims against company's ex-CEO)

 FRANKFURT/ESSEN, Germany, Dec 20 (Reuters) - ThyssenKrupp may consider demanding compensation from its former chief executive and other managers for investments made in steel plants in Brazil and the United States.